- This story is regularly updated for relevance. Last updated: April 12, 2021

-Multiple COVID-19 vaccines are being rolled out across the country, and the first vaccinations have already been given.
-With news of a new, more contagious strain spreading, however, many potential recipients are wondering how long the COVID-19 vaccines will keep the inoculated safe from being infected with the coronavirus.
+Multiple COVID-19 vaccines have being rolled out across the country, but with news of new, more contagious strains spreading, many potential recipients are wondering how long the COVID-19 vaccines will keep the inoculated safe from being infected with the coronavirus.

 “The nightmare scenario that was described in the media in the spring with a vaccine only working a month or two is, I think, out of the window,” Moderna CEO Stephane Bancel said.
 “The antibody decay generated by the vaccine in humans goes down very slowly … We believe there will be protection potentially for a couple of years.”

 But some experts believe that people will need to receive vaccine boosters to keep the virus at bay.
 “We have to appreciate that we were always going to have to have booster doses; immunity to coronavirus doesn’t last forever,” Sharon Peacock, who heads up COVID-19 Genomics UK, told Reuters in March 2021.

 Immunity for elderly patients may not last as long, due to their immune systems typically being less healthy than younger patients.

 It is currently also unknown how long naturally acquired immunity from COVID-19 lasts.
 Reinfection is possible in as little as under a year, so the Centers for Disease Control and Prevention recommends that even those who have already suffered a case of COVID-19 still get vaccinated.